Heat Treatment: Annealing

 Process Annealing and Cold Steel Working

 Steels that have undergone mechanical stresses due to cold working processes have grain irregularities along the sections where they have been rolled, pressed, stamped, bent or in any other way stressed.
-When used on low-carbon cold worked steel, process annealing permits continued cold working without danger of fracture by restoring ductility to the workpiece.
-As a result, certain steelmakers regularly shuttle their products between the cold working equipment and furnaces in order to continuously restore the ductility required by the cold working process.
+When used on low-carbon, cold-worked steel, process annealing permits continued cold working without danger of fracture by restoring ductility to the workpiece.
+As a result, certain steelmakers regularly shuttle their products between the cold working equipment and furnaces, in order to continuously restore the ductility required by the cold working process.

 What Is the Thermal Recipe for Annealing?